 The original pavillion was demolished and a new building was put up on the edge of the site.

+Since then the park has grown to include multi-sports facilities, play areas for all ages and the Parklands Leisure Centre in which the new swimming pool is sited.
 A putting green was created next to the leisure centre and it is hoped to upgrade the facilities available with an adventure golf course based on features of Okehampton.